 Jaws (1975) Director: Steven Spielberg

-Based on Peter Benchley’s best-selling novel of the same name, Jaws is the classic horror film about a massive great white shark plaguing a summer New England resort town.
-Benchley, who later regretted creating fear-based literature focused on sharks, makes a small cameo as a reporter on the beach in the film.
+Based on Peter Benchley’s best-selling novel of the same name, Jaws is the classic horror film that effectively created the summer blockbuster.
+It is about a massive great white shark plaguing a summer New England resort town.
+Writer Peter.
+Benchley, who later regretted creating fear-based literature focused on sharks, actually makes a small cameo as a reporter in the film.
 He co-wrote the screenplay (as well as several follow-up Jaws movies).
-Jaws was the notable originator the summer blockbuster, a trend that would soon follow with other release strategies, such as Star Wars.